Customer Results

 • deployed without reconstruction

-What we deployed: GateGuardX automated LPR access connected to the existing gate controller.
-Each crossing is logged with timestamp + photo proof, searchable instantly.
+GateGuardX automated LPR access connected to the existing gate controller.
+Each crossing is logged with timestamp + photo proof, searchable and exportable instantly.

 ROI in ~60 days

-Reliable reads even with damaged / dirty plates
+Reliable reads, even on damaged and dirty plates

-Note: Savings are an internal estimate based on the site’s staffing model and fully-loaded labor cost assumptions; results vary by location and operating conditions.
+Savings estimate based on customer staffing model and fully-loaded labor costs.

 Includes the full workflow, site setup, and the ROI math behind the savings estimate.